This Charter was presented on 6 October 2015 to the management of Wits and UJ.

 • Access to the education facilities

-The labour of so many workers doing so many jobs is necessary so that the university can run every day.
-The university must make sure it runs with respect for the workers it needs.
+The labour of so many workers doing so many jobs is necessary so that

 No workers should bear the costs and consequences of the university’s decision to outsource.